lew42/web-os/m3/readme.md

 [Monetizing open-source software](monetization.md) is challenging, but extremely important to the success (quality, community, profitability) of the software.
 Open source software usually lacks funding.
 And closed source software lacks a community.

-Adding monetization to a module marketplace (like `npm`) is no trivial matter.
-However, with [source code encryption](encrypting-module-source.md) and [advanced licensing controls](advanced-api-licensing.md), developers should be able to offer nearly free software to the community, embracing all the benefits of open-source software, while being able to monetize their work.
+Adding monetization to a module marketplace (like `npm`) is no trivial matter, and would require massive infrastructure change.

+However, with [source code encryption](encrypting-module-source.md) and [advanced licensing controls](advanced-api-licensing.md), I think it's possible.
+Developers should be able to offer nearly free software to the community, embracing all the benefits of open-source software, while being able to monetize their work.

 For example, `npm` is a *marketplace* for *modules*, but it's not *monetized*.
 Would monetization inhibit the quality and quantity of modules?